 Political situation Turbulent years and slow change

 In 2009, a coup d'état triggered a severe political crisis, plunging the country into international isolation for more than four years.
-Among other things, its membership of the African Union and of the Southern African Development Community (SADC) was suspended.
 The island state was politically, economically and developmentally paralysed – and that had some dramatic consequences for the population.
+It was only in 2013, with assistance from international facilitators, that Madagascar managed to resume a democratic course.

 Policeman in Moramanga, Madagascar